sindresorhus/image-dimensions/readme.md

 *Works in any modern JavaScript environment (browsers, Node.js, Bun, Deno, etc).*

 Supporting all kinds of image formats is a non-goal.
-However, pull requests for adding JXL, AVIF, WebP, and GIF formats are welcome.
+However, pull requests for adding APNG, JXL, HEIC, AVIF, WebP, and GIF formats are welcome.

 ## Install